 1.17 Exam Policies

-Law School exams are administered by the Office of the Registrar using ExamSoft test-taking software.
+Law School exams are administered by the Office of the Registrar using test-taking software.
 All students are responsible for being familiar with the Law School’s exam policies.
-The most up-to-date information on the Law School’s exam policies is available at http://www.law.uchicago.edu/students/academics/examprocedures and at https://www.examsoft.com.
-Students should review both websites before every exam period to ensure that they are complying with all Law School policies.
-A failure to adhere to exam policies may lead to disciplinary action.
+The most up-to-date information on the Law School’s exam policies is available at http://www.law.uchicago.edu/students/academics/examprocedures.
+Students should review the Law School’s exam policies website before every exam period to ensure that they are complying with all Law School policies.
+Failure to adhere to exam policies may lead to disciplinary action.

 In general, two main types of examinations are administered at the Law School: in-class and take-home.
 Although faculty members decide which type of exam to require for their class, exam administration is executed by the Office of the Registrar.

 On the final day of the take-home exam period, all take-home exams must be completed by 5:00 p.m.
-The 5:00 p.m. deadline means that students with 8-hour take-home exams must begin by 9:00 a.m. in order to have the full eight hours to complete the exam.
+The 5:00 p.m. deadline means that students with 8-hour take-home exams must begin by 9:00 a.m. in order to take advantage of the full eight hours to complete the exam.

 Exam submission deadlines are rigorously enforced, and faculty members are notified of late submissions.

 Prohibition on Cutting and Pasting

 Please keep in mind that the Law School follows an anonymous grading system, which means that faculty members do not know which student submitted a particular exam.
-In the event that any problems arise while taking an exam (a student cannot take it on time, has problems opening the exam, uploaded the wrong document, omitted the word count, took the exam questions with you instead of turning them in, etc.) students cannot communicate directly with a professor through any means.
-Instead, students should contact the Proctor, the Assistant Registrar, the Registrar, the Dean of Students, or the Associate Director of Student Affairs.
+In the event that any problems arise while taking an exam (a student cannot take it on time, has problems opening the exam, uploaded the wrong document, took the exam questions with you instead of turning them in, etc.) students cannot communicate directly with a professor through any means.
+Instead, students should contact the Proctor, the Office of the Registrar, or the Dean of Students.
 Improperly contacting a professor regarding an exam may result in disciplinary action.